robinsr/wato/README.md

 Run the init file

-1. `node init.js`
+1. `nodemon init.js -e js,jade,css`

+**NOTE** In order to pick up changes made to templates and stylesheets, you must use nodemon and specify the file extensions to watch

 ## Using Wato

-Navigate to `/edit`, you will be redirected to the login page if you are not logged in.
-If this is the first time wato has been run, you will be prompted to create a root user with the highest level permissions.
+Navigate to `/login`, if this is the first time wato has been run, you will be prompted to create a root user with the highest level permissions.
 Once created, you will be redirected to the article editor page.
 Wato's editor tools include the following

 * `/edit/article`: Edit the content/settings of an article
 * `/edit/template`: Edit the contents of your templates